 The reduced row echelon form (RREF) of a matrix is used in solving systems of

 linear equations.
-It transforms the matrix into a form where back substitution
+It transforms the matrix into a form where back substitution can be applied easily.

 rref_A, pivots = A.rref()